 Over the past nine years, senior executives of Martin Marietta and Vulcan Materials had preliminary discussions with respect to a potential business combination on several occasions.
-In May 2010 the companies entered into a non-disclosure agreement in anticipation of more detailed discussions between the companies and their respective representatives regarding a potential business combination.

-A few weeks later, in order to facilitate an analysis of the potential antitrust implications of a business combination, the companies entered into a separate common interest, joint defense and confidentiality agreement.
-Most notably, both agreements:

-- Limited each party's use of the confidential information "solely for the purpose of evaluating a transaction." - Defined "transaction," in the case of the non-disclosure agreement, as a possible business combination transaction "between" the parties and in the case of the joint defense agreement, as a potential transaction being discussed by Vulcan and Martin Marietta involving the combination or acquisition of all or certain of their assets or stock. - Required the companies to refrain from disclosing confidential information except where disclosure would be required by law. - Did not include a "standstill" provision (which would have expressly prohibited either company from making a public offer to the other company's shareholders, commencing a proxy contest or acquiring the other company's shares).

-After entering into the NDA and the JDA, the companies exchanged certain information about their businesses and operations, including the markets in which they operate, as well as certain legal analyses regarding a potential transaction.
-In mid-2011 the parties' discussions broke down as the companies were unable to agree on, among other things, the combined company management team, valuation and potential synergies.
+In May 2010, the companies entered into a non-disclosure agreement (the NDA) in anticipation of more detailed discussions between the companies and their respective representatives regarding a potential business combination.
+A few weeks later, in order to facilitate an analysis of the potential antitrust implications of a business combination, the companies entered into a separate common interest. joint defense and confidentiality agreement (the JDA).
+Most notably, both agreements: (i) limited each party's use of the confidential information "solely for the purpose of evaluating a Transaction"; (ii) defined "Transaction," in the case of the NDA, as a possible business combination transaction "between" the parties and in the case of the JDA, as a potential transaction being discussed by Vulcan and Martin Marietta involving the combination or acquisition of all or certain of their assets or stock; (iii) required the companies to refrain from disclosing confidential information except where disclosure would be required by law; and (iv) did not include a "standstill" provision (which would have expressly prohibited either company from making a public offer to the other company's shareholders, commencing a proxy contest or acquiring the other company's shares).
+After entering into the NDA and the JDA. the companies exchanged certain information about their businesses and operations, including the markets in which they operate, as well as certain legal analyses regarding a potential transaction.
+In mid-2011, the parties' discussions broke down as the companies were unable to agree on, among other things, the combined company management team, valuation and potential synergies.

-Martin Marietta commenced an unsolicited exchange offer Dec.
-12 to acquire all of the outstanding shares of Vulcan for 0.50 of a share of Martin Marietta common stock for each share of Vulcan (which represented a premium of approximately 18 percent to the 30-day average price of Vulcan's common stock).
-In connection with the exchange offer, Martin Marietta disclosed in its public filings with the Securities and Exchange Commission, among other things:

-- The history of the negotiations between the companies. - That there were no significant antitrust impediments to a deal. - The amount of the anticipated annual cost synergies. - Vulcan's unwillingness to consider significant actions to create more meaningful cost savings.

-Companies disclosing confidential information should carefully consider the definition of "transaction" and the manner in which the term is negotiated.

-In connection with the offer, Martin Marietta also notified Vulcan of its intent to nominate independent directors to Vulcan's board at Vulcan's 2012 annual shareholder meeting, which was scheduled for June 1.
-Martin Marietta filed an action in the Delaware Chancery Court, seeking declaratory and injunctive relief that the NDA and the JDA did not prohibit the unsolicited exchange offer or proxy contest.

-Vulcan counterclaimed seeking an order requiring Martin Marietta to withdraw its hostile exchange offer, the proxy contest and all public filings containing confidential information disclosed in breach of the non-disclosure agreements.
+On December 12, 2011, Martin Marietta commenced an unsolicited exchange offer to acquire all of the outstanding shares of Vulcan for 0.50 of a share of Martin Marietta common stock for each share of Vulcan (which represented a premium of approximately 18% to the 30-day average price of Vulcan's common stock).
+In connection with the exchange offer, Martin Marietta disclosed in its public filings with the SEC, among other things, (i) the history of the negotiations between the companies, (ii) that there were no significant antitrust impediments to a deal, (iii) the amount of the anticipated annual cost synergies and (iv) Vulcan's unwillingness to consider significant actions to create more meaningful cost savings.
+In connection with the offer, Martin Marietta also notified Vulcan of its intent to nominate independent directors to Vulcan's board at Vulcan's 2012 annual shareholder meeting, which was scheduled for June 1, 2012, Martin Marietta filed an action in Delaware Chancery Court seeking declaratory and injunctive relief that the NDA and the JDA did not prohibit the unsolicited exchange offer or proxy contest.
+Vulcan counterclaimed seeking an order requiring Martin Marietta to withdraw (i) its hostile exchange offer, (ii) the proxy contest and (iii) all public filings containing confidential information disclosed in breach of the nondisclosure agreements.

-In filings with the court, Vulcan argued, among other things, that:
+In filings with the Delaware Chancery Court, Vulcan argued, among other things, the following: